hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 of a zone transfer and for data integrity, but does not express any need for confidentiality, and TSIG does not offer encryption.
 Some operators use SSH tunneling or IPSec to encrypt the transfer data.

+Section 8 of the NIST guide on 'Secure Domain Name System (DNS) Deployment' [@nist-guide] discusses restricting access for zone transfers using ACLs and TSIG in more detail.
+It is noted that in all the common open source implementations such ACLs are applied on a per query basis.
+Since requests typically occur on TCP connections authoritatives must cater for accepting any TCP connection and then handling the authentication of each XFR request individually.

 Because both AXFR and IXFR zone transfers are typically carried out over TCP from authoritative DNS protocol implementations, encrypting zone transfers